 PT Brantas Abipraya Listed by everest Ransomware Group

 On March 31, 2026, Indonesian state-owned construction company PT Brantas Abipraya appeared on the leak site of the Everest ransomware group.
 Public reporting indicates the attackers exfiltrated internal files during a ransomware incident.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal, employment, or project-related records were stored in the company’s systems could be affected.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal, employment, or project-related records were stored in the company’s systems could be affected.

 Available reporting describes the incident as a ransomware attack in which Everest operators gained access to PT Brantas Abipraya’s network, encrypted systems, and removed copies of internal documents before demanding payment.
 The company, founded in 1980, builds major water infrastructure such as dams, irrigation systems, and hydroelectric plants, and has broadened its work to airports, roads, bridges, and other public projects across Indonesia.
 Internal files were taken; no confirmed list of specific data types such as names, ID numbers, or financial details has been published.
 The leak site posting on March 31, 2026, serves as the primary public evidence so far.